 - Feeling of “band” around head

-For many patients with TMJ disorders, medications might work, but the problem returns.
+For many patients with TMJ disorders, medications might work, but can only temporarily alleviate the issue until the problem returns.
 There is often no specific diagnosis by a physician, or no “known” cause.
-Patients may have tried a nightguard or mouthguard, but they may have not fit, did not help, or was uncomfortable.
+Patients may have tried a store-bought night guard or mouthguard, but these may not fit precisely or become uncomfortable very early on.

 What Causes TMJ problems?